-While I'm an Italian girl through and through, I have to say (and Mommom if you're reading this, I'm sorry), but if there was one food group that I could eat for the rest of my life, it would be Mexican.
+While I'm an Italian girl through and through, I have to say, but if there was one cuisine I could eat for the rest of my life, it would be Mexican.

-I've come up with, what I personally think is, an absolutely dynamite recipe.
-I don't usually toot the horn like that, but you're going to love this.
-This will revolutionize the way that you not only eat Mexican food, but also chips, sandwiches and even breakfast.
+I've come up with, what I personally think is, an absolute dynamite recipe.
+I don't usually toot my own horn like that, but you're just going to love this.
+Especially on the health side of things.

 This recipe has been a long time in the making.
 Ever since I started eating packaged brown rice tortillas, I've been trying to make my own at home.
-Not only are they expensive, but I knew there had to be away to create something just as delicious with my own, natural ingredients.
+Not only are most gluten-free tortillas expensive, but I knew there had to be a way to create something just as delicious with my own, natural ingredients.